-Dr. Leman is an Associate Professor at Virginia Tech in the Department of Statistics.
-He received his Ph.D. from Duke University at the Department of Statistical Science.
-Previous to that, he earned a MS degree in Computational from Stanford University.
+Scotland Leman is an associate professor at Virginia Tech in the Department of Statistics.
+He received his Ph.D. from the Department of Statistical Science at Duke University.
+He earned a master of science degree in computational from Stanford University.

 His core research interests include Bayesian statistics on both a theoretical and inferential level; MCMC mixing theory; data augmentation for efficient simulation; and large-scale stochastic modeling.
 Additionally, he has a strong interest in visualization techniques, which involve Human-Computer-Interaction.
 More specifically, given visual displays, he is interested in how users can inject feedback so that resulting displays are a merger between the data, visualization model, and the user’s cognitive insights.
 Such methods prove to be exceedingly useful in exploring relevant information in very high-dimensional spaces.